foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 ![vpcid.png](/development/vpcid.png)

 ## AdminIPs
-this is your IPv4 address. it will be in a format of 123.127.89.0 If you want to add more you can use a comma and put them together (no spaces):
+this is your IPv4 address, your api will only allow calls made from this these IPs.
+It will be in a format of 123.127.89.0 If you want to add more you can use a comma and put them together (no spaces):
 123.127.89.0,53.127.89.0 you can find it on sites such as https://www.whatismyip.com/

 ## Deploying the script